DIY greenhouse from salvage

 This was our first greenhouse effort:

 Several hundred euros, several hundred pieces to put together, eighty-five pages of instructions and fifteen minutes of wind!
+Obviously way too suburban for our environment.
 We salvaged some bits of polycarbonate to make cold frames and the mice ate everything – now we have cats.

 Next, we tried a walipini.
 Walipinis don’t work in clay, with wet winters.
+Most of the posts on the internet that show how cheap, efficient and easy walipinis are do not mention the need to consider your local environment and climate, especially amount of rain in the rainy season, very carefully.
 The walls collapsed and we’re now using it as a pit for rubble from the house build.

 Finally, a greenhouse to be proud of, from Dean and Marcus “Rockstar” of the North: